 Case 1303187/2025 · Employment Tribunal

-Mr. Christopher Adam & 49 others (see attached schedule) v Adam Carpets Limited (in administration) — 2026
+Mr. Christopher Adam & 49 others (see attached schedule) v Adam Carpets Limited (in administration) and 2 others — 2026

 - Case reference